AIDS Action Committee of Massachusetts: Services and advocacy

 AAC provides direct services to people living with HIV in Massachusetts, including housing advocacy, legal services, drug and alcohol support and support groups.
 It advocates for fair and effective HIV/AIDS policy at the city, state and federal levels, focusing on science-based prevention, racial and ethnic health disparities, privacy and confidentiality, and funding.
 AAC also works with AIDS Action Council, which advocates primarily on the national level for people living with or affected by HIV/AIDS.

 The Prevention Department at AAC provides a range of prevention and education activities designed to reduce new HIV infections, focusing on HIV prevention grounded in public health, targeted to specific populations, and not based in shame, guilt, or fear.
 As part of its prevention efforts, AAC operates the statewide HIV and STD hotline for both Massachusetts and Rhode Island and the Massachusetts hepatitis hotline.

 AAC's community prevention outreach includes the Men's Action Life Empowerment (MALE) Center, a community resource and wellness center that integrates community outreach, life-skills education and empowerment activities, HIV safer-sex skills-building, and free rapid HIV counseling and testing for gay and bisexual men.
 AAC also works with other community organizations and schools to educate youth about sexual health.

 Funding

-In addition to grants from the Massachusetts Department of Public Health and other entities, AAC diversifies its funding through fundraising events including the annual AIDS Walk, Boston's second largest walk, and ARTcetera, a biennial art auction that features art from acclaimed artists such as Mr. Brainwash, Ryan McGinley, Mitch Weiss, Harold Eugene Edgerton.
+In addition to grants from the Massachusetts Department of Public Health and other entities, AAC diversifies its funding through fundraising events including ARTcetera, a biennial art auction that features art from acclaimed artists such as Mr. Brainwash, Ryan McGinley, Mitch Weiss, Harold Eugene Edgerton and AIDS Walk Boston, Boston's second largest fundraising walk.
+On June 5, 2023, Fenway Health made public their decision to change the name and directive of AIDS Walk Boston.
+For 37 years, AIDS Walk Boston raised funds for HIV/AIDS research and awareness.
+Fenway Health renamed the event Strides for Pride in an effort to broaden the focus to the LGBTQIA+ Community.

 AAC also receives 100% of the funds raised by Boomerangs, its award-winning resale store with locations in Jamaica Plain, Cambridge and West Roxbury and their sister store, Boomerangs Special Edition, located in the South End neighborhood of Boston.
+Boomerangs announced on May 1st, 2024 that it would be closing all of its stores in June 2024.

 On September 26, 1988, the AIDS Benefit Concert was held and profits donated to the AAC.